Li-Heng-LH/FreeMarkerForVelocity/README.md

 * Way 4 has even **more security implications**, as someone could even invoke `System.exit()` using this model if the method exposure level is weakened to `EXPOSE_ALL`.
 &nbsp;

+##### usCavalry #####
+Unable to:
+1. Cannot identify color #
+2. Cannot parse to use built-in's
+3. foreach cannot parse to list

+Able to:
+1. Parse if else quite well
+2. comments parsed well
+3. set parse to assign
+4. remove the $ sign well
+&nbsp;

 &nbsp;
 ----
 ### Useful links ###